 The Project construction activities are designated as 'Railway activities-railway infrastructure construction' under Schedule 1 of the POEO Act.
 Scheduled activities under clause 48 of the POEO Act, require an Environmental Protection Licence (EPL) for the premise at which a scheduled activity is carried on.
 The EPL typically regulates the emissions of potentially offensive odours and dust.
-This table will be updated following receipt of the EPL.
+The following table extracts the Conditions relevant to Waste from GLC's EPL No. 21676.